 She was initially charged with possessing 0.5 grams of methamphetamine.
 However, during the book-in process approximately 1.7 grams of substance that field-tested positive as methamphetamine was found, resulting in her being booked-in for possession of 1 gram or more but less than 4 grams of a Penalty Group 1 controlled substance in a drug-free zone, due to the stop’s proximity to a church day care about 720 feet away, deputies alleged in arrest reports.

 Sizemore remained in the county jail Monday morning, Sept.
-2, in lieu of $10,000 bond on the controlled substance, according to jail reports.
+2, in lieu of $10,000 bond on the controlled substance,.

 The Hopkins County Sheriff’s Office is located at 298 Rosemont St., Sulphur Springs, TX 75482.
 Non-emergency calls can be made to (903) 438-4040.